Docker Store overviewEstimated reading time: 1 minute

 What version do I need?

 In many cases there will be multiple versions of an image available.
-Some versions may offer smaller base image sizes, or address specific security vulnerabilities.
+Some versions may offer smaller parent image sizes, or address specific security vulnerabilities.

 To see a list of an image’s versions, click View all versions.Docker, docker, store, purchase images